ArnaoutLab/sentropy/README.md

 D1: 1.84 elements
 H1: 0.61 nats (= 0.88 bits)
 ```
 **Intuition behind effective numbers.** Suppose instead of the frequencies being (0.7, 0.3) they were (0.999999, 0.000001).
 The population would consist almost completely of element 1.
 In an intuitive sense, element 2 "shouldn't count" as much.
 In this case, the effective-number form would be `sentropy(np.array([0.999999, 0.000001]))` = 1.00001.
 (The traditional form would be ~0, at 1e-5 nats or 2e-5 bits.)
 In contrast, (0.7, 0.3) is far less skewed, and so the effective number is far closer to 2, at 1.84.
-The effective number would be *equal* to 2 if the frequencies were equal, at (0.5, 0.5).
+The effective number would be *equal* to 2 if the frequencies were equal (0.5, 0.5).

 ## Shannon-type (i.e. *q*=1) S-entropy